nikbearbrown/american-government-with-llms/chapters/03-the-constitution-and-its-origins.md

 ## The Question That Could Not Be Answered

-Here is where I have to be direct with you about something that tends to get softened in American history courses.
+Here is where I have to be direct about something that tends to get softened in American history courses.

 The Constitution, as written in 1787, did not end slavery.
 It protected it.